-A member of the European Union and the Commonwealth, Malta has a population of approximately 423,000.
+A member of the European Union and the Commonwealth, Malta has a population of 530,000.
 Literacy rates in the country are high, as are enrolment rates for both primary and secondary school.

 COL’s work in Malta has been in the area of OER policy development.
 Malta hosts the Commonwealth Centre for Connected Learning and is a member of COL’s Virtual University for Small States of the Commonwealth.
 Participants from Malta have attended regional and international events hosted by COL, and learners have benefited from COL’s open online courses and other resources.